-We embrace the culture that our employees, farmers, suppliers, and distributors share the common goal to work safely together to put food on the tables of families everywhere.
+We embrace the culture that our employees, farmers, suppliers, and distributors share and the common goal to work safely together to put food on the tables of families everywhere.
 In the report that follows, you will read many examples of how we are striving to accomplish sustainable and responsible initiatives across our organization.
-Despite the many challenges that emerged as a result of the pandemic and unprecedented inflation as well as the many demands on our society today, we continue to act responsibly by conserving resources that help make our business more sustainable and protect our planet for future generations.
+Despite the many challenges that emerge along the way as well as the many demands on our society today, we continue to act responsibly by conserving resources that help make our business more sustainable and protect our planet for future generations.